llaville/sarif-php-sdk/README.md

 ## Add support to SARIF report into your application

-Please have a look on project [Sarif-PHP-Converters][sarif-php-converters] that already gave support to 9 converters, and learn how to build your own one !
+Please have a look on project [Sarif-PHP-Converters][sarif-php-converters] that already gave support to 9 and more converters, and learn how to build your own one !

 [sarif-specs]: https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html